microsoftgraph/microsoft-graph-docs-contrib/concepts/throttling.md

 ### Identity and access service limits

-These service limits apply to the following entities:
+The service limits in this section apply to the following entities:

 [!INCLUDE [Identity and access throttling documentation](../includes/throttling-identity-and-access.md)]